Evolving Our Community

 Workshops are offered both campuswide (on an open enrollment basis) and within specific divisions or departments.
 Staff members have the option to earn an MEP Certificate by participating in all three primary sessions, excluding our supervisor/manager training.

 Departments can also request customized workshops on emerging diversity issues.
-More information about MEP workshops can be found on the MEP website.
+Click here for more information about MEP workshops.

-MEP is also available to support campus units in addressing diversity challenges or climate concerns on a consulting basis – or in weaving issues of equity and inclusion into orientation and onboarding efforts.
+MEP is also available to support campus units in addressing diversity challenges or climate concerns on a consulting basis – or in weaving issues of equity and inclusion into orientation and departmental efforts.

 Other Resources and Services

 MEP’s website includes additional resources related to inclusive teaching and learning, campus climate, and discrimination reporting.